grafana/developer-advocacy/projects/Grafana Office Hours/GOH 14 - Distributed tracing with Grafana Cloud k6.md

 	- What are the advantages of having a testing tool that can instrument headers?
 	- What does testing have to do with observability?
 	- Who is this for?
 (Testers/developers/devops?)
+- What are some gotchas?
+	- Is Tempo performant enough to be able to handle thousands of requests that might occur in a load test?
+	- Should every test have Traces enabled?
 - What are some plans for the future of Insights?
+	- Can requests through k6 browser be instrumented as well?
 - Outro
 	- How can people use this today?
 	- If people want to learn more about this topic, where should they go?
+	- Next week: agentless monitoring for Prometheus in Grafana Cloud, with one of the engineers who worked on that feature, Matt Nolf

 ### Just before the show